strahl2e/Shrinkage-Algorithms-for-MMSE-Covariance-Estimation/README.md

-Part of my coursework for Advanced Topics in Statistical Learning Khaoula El Mekkaoui (https://github.com/Mekkhaoula) and I wrote this MATLAB code to replicate the experiments in a research paper on covariance (shinkage) estimation and to test the methods on real stock-market data - predictions were pretty good, but I'm unfortunately not yet a millionare, so wasn't quite that good :)
+As part of the coursework for Advanced Topics in Statistical Learning, Khaoula El Mekkaoui (https://github.com/Mekkhaoula) and I wrote this MATLAB code to replicate the experiments in a research paper on covariance (shinkage) estimation and to test the methods on real stock-market data - predictions were pretty good, but we're unfortunately not yet millionares, so wasn't quite that good :)

+Prof. Esa Ollila used this work as a demo in future lectures, so it was quite good. :)

 Experiments based on the paper Chen Y., Wiesel A., Eldar Y., Hero A..
 Shrinkage Algorithms for MMSE Covariance Estimation.
 IEEE Transactions on Signal Processing, 2010.